sandilya1599/Tic-Tac-Toe/README.md

 +----------------+  +----------------+
 ```

-Notes about AI and output/minmax.json
+## Notes about AI and output/minmax.json
 - The computer player loads moves from output/minmax.json if available.
 If you want to regenerate that dataset, run algorithm/minmax.py (it can produce a JSON file of best moves).
 - If the JSON is missing or incomplete, the computer player falls back to a local minimax heuristic.

-Suggested README improvements
+## Suggested README improvements
 - Document valid console input format and examples (e.g., "row col" or "A1").
 - Add a short example session showing moves and final board.
 - Add a CONTRIBUTING.md and requirements-dev.txt for contributors.
 - Add a LICENSE (e.g., MIT) and include license badge.
 - Add a GitHub Actions workflow to run pytest on push/PR.

-Contributing
-PRs welcome.
-Please add tests for new behavior and follow consistent style (consider adding linters/mypy).

-License
-Add a LICENSE file (e.g., MIT) if you intend to open source the project.